 Infrared is radiated heat: the feeling of warmth from the sun on your face; the heat from a coal fire, or a toaster.
 It is even the same form of heat emitted by your own body.
 It is the most basic form of heating known to man.

-Used by cavemen to heat themselves by fires; by Romans in their hypocausts, by log burners and tile stoves, Infrared heating has been favoured for millennia because like the heat of the sun on your surrounding environment – even during winter – Infrared heats objects, which then radiate back and keep the environment warm around you.
-Radiant heat does not heat air – which holds little heat and rapidly disperses.
+Used by cavemen to heat themselves by fires; by Romans in their hypocausts, by log burners and tile stoves, Infrared heating has been favored for millennia because like the heat of the sun on your surrounding environment – even during winter – Infrared heats objects, which then radiate back and keep the environment warm around you.
+Radiant heat does not heat the air – which holds little heat and rapidly disperses.

 All objects (including people) absorb and emit infrared and whether one is absorbing or emitting depends on the difference in temperatures between objects in an environment.
 If objects in an environment are warmer than you are, you will warm up from them.
 If you are warmer than objects in an environment you will radiate out to them and feel cold.
 (This Infrared emission is why police Infrared cameras can see fugitives trying to escape detection).
 But it is also why we can still feel cold in centrally heated rooms, which only heat the air and don’t heat the objects within a room.